paulhibbitts/test-docsify-this/README.md

 ##### edit-link-text

 Change the default text for a "Edit this Page" link with the optional **edit-link-text** parameter, for example:
-https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-text=View%20as%20Markdown Please note to use text with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "View as Markdown" would be "View%20as%20Markdown".
+https://v2.preview.docsify-this.net/?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-open-course-starter-kit/main&edit-link=https://github.com/hibbitts-design/docsify-open-publishing-starter-kit/blob/main/README.md&edit-link-text=View%20as%20Markdown.
+Please note to use text with spaces they must be [encoded](https://meyerweb.com/eric/tools/dencoder/), so "View as Markdown" would be "View%20as%20Markdown".
+Underscores may also be used to represent spaces.

 ##### edit-link-top